 As a VAR, you must be currently enrolled at a degree-granting institution at the graduate level.
 An official proof of enrollment letter on institutional letterhead stationary must come from the office of a University Registrar or from a similar institutional office charged with administering enrolled student records.
 You will be prompted to upload this required letter to your online application.

 Initial enrollment may be for any length of time up to one calendar year.
-After the initial enrollment period, students may request to extend their enrollment for a cumulative total of up to two calendar years.
-Extension requests should be made directly to a student’s Yale advisor.
-The advisor will recommend any proposed extensions to the Graduate School.
-Once an extension has been approved by an advisor and the Graduate School, the student will receive a new letter of admission.
+After the initial enrollment period, students may apply to extend their enrollment for a cumulative total of up to two calendar years.
+To apply for an extension, the student must submit a VAR Extension Application along with the applicable application fee.
+Once an extension has been approved by the program and the Graduate School, the student will receive a new letter of admission.

 The Yale Advisor Invitation Verification Form is part of the online application.
 The purpose of the form is to provide your prospective advisor with information regarding your proposed study at Yale and for the advisor to verify information you have entered on your application.